6 Ways to Celebrate Women's History Month at Work

 There are several great ways to observe Women's History Month and recognize the many contributions women have made to culture and society.
-Here's a look at six ways organizations can celebrate the women on their teams not only in March but throughout the year.
+Here are 11 ways organizations can celebrate the women on their teams not only in March but throughout the year.

-With March being Women's History Month — and March 8 specifically being International Women's Day — many organizations are likely planning to pay tribute to the women on their teams and recognize the many contributions that they have made.
-There are several great ways to do so.
-While it's absolutely important to acknowledge the impact women have had on culture and society during the celebratory month, leaders would do well to ensure these acknowledgments are made all year long.
+With March being Women's History Month — and March 8 being International Women's Day — many organizations are planning to pay tribute to the women on their teams and recognize the many contributions they have made throughout the years.

 The first Women's History Week was observed in 1978, when educators in Santa Rosa, California, publicly commended women's contributions and achievements with a local celebration to generate awareness.
-The initiative, set the first week of March to coordinate with International Women's Day, gained momentum, and other cities across the country joined in.
+The initiative, set during the first week of March to coordinate with International Women's Day, gained momentum, and other cities across the country joined in.
+A consortium of women's groups and historians then successfully lobbied for national recognition of the observance, and in 1980, President Jimmy Carter proclaimed March 8 as the start of a National Women's History Week.

-A consortium of women's groups and historians then successfully lobbied for national recognition of the observance, and in 1980, President Jimmy Carter issued a proclamation for March 8 to be the start of a National Women's History Week.
 Finally, in 1987, Congress declared the entire month of March as Women's History Month.
 Support for the monthlong celebration has continued with every president since.

 Evolution of themes for Women's History Month